-Just like many other Swedish holidays, the celebration feast or “smörgåsbord” features crisp-bread, pickled fish and spirits.
+Just like many other Swedish holidays, traditional Swedish fare is brought out, featuring the familiar crisp-bread, pickled fish (sill) and spirits (snaps).
 However, during Easter it is Swedish custom to have lamb for supper and also to consume a lot of hard-boiled – and painted – eggs, traditionally eaten the evening before Easter Sunday.

 Don’t be alarmed if you receive one or two stray ‘Glad Påsk’ cards in time for the holiday – some Swedes still send each other cards at Easter, although it does seem to be a dying tradition among the younger generations.